xamarin/Xamarin.Auth/docs/readme.md

     );
 ```

-[TODO Link to code]

 ### 4.2 Store the account

-Xamarin.Auth securely stores `Account` objects so that users don't always have to reauthenticate
+Xamarin.Auth securely stores `Account` objects so that users don't always have to re-authenticate
 the user.
 The `AccountStore` class is responsible for storing `Account` information, backed by
 the
 [Keychain](https://developer.apple.com/library/ios/#documentation/security/Reference/keychainservices/Reference/reference.html)